 Similar to the mileage expenses you deduct, you can only claim the costs associated with your business travels.
 For some expenses, like repairs and maintenance, you may not be able to determine the cost directly related to your business use.
 In this instance, you’ll need to apply the percentage you use in your mileage calculations to these other costs.

 Lastly, you can deduct the amount of lease payments for a vehicle you used for business.
 There is a limit, however, on how much of the leasing costs you can deduct if you use a passenger vehicle.
-The CRA website has a calculator for estimating your leasing cost deduction limit; and, of course, TurboTax software will calculate this automatically for you based on info you fill in.
+The CRA website has a chart to help estimate your leasing cost deduction limit; and, of course, TurboTax software will calculate this automatically for you based on info you fill in.

 Capital Cost Allowance